isomerpages/nhg-15m/index.md

       title: Ms Teresa and Awesome Hearts
       subtitle: Feature Story
       id: infopic
-      description: Brief description of Ms Teresa and Awesome Hearts
+      description: Ms Teresa and the Awesome Hearts do more than daily food distribution in the rental block for lower-income families and seniors.
+        Watch video to find out more!
       button: Watch Video
       url: /stories
       image: /images/Screenshot_2024_07_08_at_5_52_35_PM.png